Introduction

 keel.sh/pollSchedule: "@every 1m"

-keel.sh/notify: chan1,chan2 # chat channels to sent notification to
+keel.sh/notify: chan1,chan2 # chat channels to send notification to

 spec: